notpresident35/awesome-learn-gamedev/README.md

 #### Key:

-<span style="color: #9900ff;">Purple Resources</span> are “most useful” links.
+🟪 Purple Resources are “most useful” links.
 These include highly influential courses/books, resources I’ve personally found invaluable, and other entire mega-lists.

 New to game development?
 Start here!!